Avoiding Smartphone iDolatry

 We’re back with Trip Lee.
-Trip, “iLove,” a tongue-in-cheek song about your iPhone.
-Over these years, what habits have you put in place to ensure your phone doesn’t take up too much of your life, or distract you from your family, or distract you from the spiritual disciplines?
+Trip, “iLove,” is a tongue-in-cheek song about your iPhone.
+Over these years since, what habits have you put in place to ensure your phone doesn’t take up too much of your life, or distract you from your family, or distract you from God and the spiritual disciplines?

 And when it comes to spending time with my family, I have to do the same thing.
-I will admit there have been times when I have looked up and realized I was looking down at my phone for 15 minutes and my sons is playing right in front of me, or realize that I am not paying the amount of attention to my wife I should be.
+I will admit that there have been times when I have looked up and realized I was looking down at my phone for fifteen minutes, and my son is playing right in front of me.
+Or I realize that I am not paying the amount of attention to my wife I should be.
 It is easy to get distracted.
-It really just takes kind of intentionality and knowing myself and knowing when to kind of leave it out.
+It really just takes intentionality and knowing myself and knowing when to kind of leave it out.
 And it is an ongoing fight for me.
 It is like I am not always great at it.

-Are you more disciplined with your iPhone now than you were 3 years ago?
+Are you more disciplined with your iPhone now than you were three years ago?

 Absolutely.
 I am absolutely more disciplined now than I was three years ago.
 And me and my wife always have conversations about it.
-And we have kind of opened up in our life the perfect freedom to at any time rebuke each other when the phone is grabbed too much with no hesitancy.
-And I think that has been really good for us, because it has helped us to keep a good check on each other, one of the many ways I am grateful for my wife.
+And we have kind of opened up in our life the perfect freedom to, at any time, rebuke each other when the phones grab too much with no hesitancy.
+And I think that has been really good for us because it has helped us to keep a good check on each other, and it’s one of the many ways I am grateful for my wife.

-But I have noticed that even outside of time that I spend in the Word, the more time I spend reading 10 second tweets and skimming random articles and reading pointless posts, it does affect my attention span when I go to Scripture or try to read for long distances.
-So I have really tried to more and more train myself to have more disciplined use of my phone and not just at all times, because I think it does kind of weaken some other muscles that I need for other good things in my life.
+But I have noticed that even outside of time that I spend in the word, the more time I spend reading ten-second tweets and skimming random articles and reading pointless posts, it does affect my attention span when I then go to Scripture or try to read for long distances.
+So I have really tried to more and more train myself to have more disciplined use of my phone, and not just at all times, because I think it does kind of weaken some other muscles that I need for other good things in my life.
 So I am always just increasingly trying to think really carefully about how I am using my phone and praying God will help me to grow.